 There’s plenty to see and do here, with pagodas, pavilions, tea houses, a zoo, and boat rentals.

 Just like that, we have reached the end of this Nanjing Itinerary.
 Hopefully, this post will help you plan your Nanjing Itinerary as smoothly as possible.
-Enjoy your time in China! 🇨🇳
+Enjoy your time there!

 You'll Also Love